-At the fitting visit, only the participant will be masked of the lens type, the investigator will know which type is fit in order to make changes to the lens at this visit if needed.
-Strongly adhesive stickers will be placed on the packages/foils to mask the participant to the lens brand.
+At the fitting visit, only the participant will be masked of the lens type, the investigator will know which type is being fit in order to make changes to the lens at this visit if needed.

 At both dispense visits, participants and investigators will be masked to the lens type dispensed.
 In order to achieve this, unmasked study personnel will determine the lens order according to the randomization schedule and will over-labeled the lens packages/foils prior to dispense.